 Stock classification is the process of grouping stocks for ease of understanding.
 In India both BSE (Bombay Stock Exchange) and NSE (National Stock Exchange) classifies stocks.
 More or less the classification of stocks is similar on both platforms.

 This stock classification was done to handle the stocks based on trading characteristics of Indian shares on the exchange platform and are known as grades.
 Mainly there are seven grades of stocks namely, A, B, T, S, TS & Z. All other stocks which fail the characteristics of any one of these grades were kept in others.
 These grades are scores of stocks on the basis of their size, liquidity and exchange compliance.
+Moreover, you will also reason yourself for any of your’s such decisions.

-1. A Group – highly liquid
+A group stocks – highly liquid stocks

 - The stocks fall in the category of A ‘Group’ are the most liquid counters among all the stocks listed on the BSE.